Skip to main content

 While pilots can take place immediately, designing and implementing future-focused employment policies, along with necessary changes to related social and pension policies, will take longer.
 As the world discusses the role that universal basic income could have in a future in which AI influences work, technological advancements, particularly in the future of money and value, will likely influence the implementation of this opportunity within the next decade.

-Eddy Ng is an associate professor and the Smith Professor of Equity and Inclusion in Business at Smith School of Business.
+Eddy Ng is a professor and the Smith Professor of Equity and Inclusion in Business at Smith School of Business.
 This article is reproduced with permission from the Dubai Future Foundation, based on the “Future Opportunities Report: The Global 50 [special edition], published Sept.
 18, 2024.